It is expected that every state-funded school offers a curriculum which is;

 We teach our children to apply the skills they learn in one subject to other areas of the curriculum so skills are practiced and not forgotten!
 Pupils are always encouraged to reach their full academic potential.

 To achieve this we have introduced a new, dynamic curriculum supported by exciting up- to-date resources.
-Literacy and Numeracy are taught in the morning as a matter of priority with pupils of all ability levels benefiting from opportunities to work in small groups to extend thinking and develop skills.
+English and Mathematics are taught in the morning as a matter of priority with pupils of all ability levels benefiting from opportunities to work in small groups to extend thinking and develop skills.

 At St. Matthias we want to give all our children the chance to succeed.